spicycode/Vimlander-2-The-Quickening/vundle.git/README.md

      filetype plugin indent on     " required!
      "
      " Brief help
+     " :BundleList          - list configured bundles
+     " :BundleInstall(!)    - install(update) bundles
+     " :BundleSearch(!) foo - search(or refresh cache first) for foo " :BundleClean(!)      - confirm(or auto-approve) removal of unused bundles
      "
-     " :BundleInstall  - install bundles (won't update installed) " :BundleInstall! - update if installed
-     "
-     " :Bundles foo    - search for foo
-     " :Bundles! foo   - refresh cached list and search for foo "
-     " :BundleClean    - confirm removal of unused bundles " :BundleClean!   - remove without confirmation
-     "
-     " see :h vundle for more details
-     " or wiki for FAQ
-     " Note: comments after Bundle command are not allowed..
+     " see :h vundle for more details or wiki for FAQ " NOTE: comments after Bundle command are not allowed..

      ```